2004 AMC 8 考试题目

 Solution:

-If is the number of people, then the total number of people is
+Those seated people are of all the people, so the total number of people is .

 Thus, D is the correct answer.